josmar-crwdstffng/angular/aio/content/guide/view-encapsulation.md

 <code-example header="src/app/emulated-encapsulation.component.ts" path="view-encapsulation/src/app/emulated-encapsulation.component.ts"></code-example>

-Similar to `ViewEncapsulation.None`, Angular adds the styles for this component to the `<head>` of the document, but with "scoped" styles.
+Similar to `ViewEncapsulation.None`, Angular adds the styles for this component to the `head` element of the document, but with "scoped" styles.

 Therefore, only the elements directly within this component's template will match its styles.
 Since the "scoped" styles from the `EmulatedEncapsulationComponent` are very specific, they override the global styles from the `NoEncapsulationComponent`.